First Franklin Financial Search

 Pick up an inflatable pool, sprinkler and yard games to create your very own backyard paradise!
 Leave the chores and to-do list behind and enjoy quality family time.
 Show off your grilling skills for dinner with hamburgers, hot dogs, corn on the cob and more summer staples.
 Top off your day with s’mores around the fire.
 Then, set up a tent and sleep under the stars.
 You’ll create lasting memories without leaving the house!

 These are our top 5 tips for planning a staycation.
 If you’re still craving a vacation somewhere warm and sandy, let us help.
-Our 1st Franklin Financial Personal Loans, starting at $300 and up to $15,000, can help make your dream vacation possible.
+1st Franklin Financial’s Personal Loans go up to $15,000, and can help make your dream vacation a reality.
 Create family memories without breaking the budget!

 Katherine Harrell June 27th, 2019

 Posted In: 1FFC Blog, Education Articles

 There’s no shortage of lessons a parent can teach a child.
 From sharing, riding a bike, cooking, and driving, parents are constantly teaching their children through instruction and example.
 One lesson that often slips through the cracks is how to be smart with money.
 In fact, a recent study by the National Endowment for Financial Education found that only 24% of millennials demonstrate basic financial literacy.
 With school-supported personal finance programs few and far between, it is often a parent’s responsibility to teach their kids about spending and saving.